ICRAR/ngas/doc/introduction.rst

  * Disk tracking and offline data transfer
  * High customisation via user-provided plug-ins

-NGAS is written in Python 2.7, making it highly portable.
+NGAS is written in Python (3.5+, support for 2.7 will be removed soon), making it highly portable.
 There are a few dependencies on C libraries, which may restrict the ability to install it on some of the more exotic platforms.